 - Children will need a drink bottle filled with water each day, as the drink fountains will not be in use.

 - We are assuming bus children will be spaced with one child per seat, except in the case of siblings, and no one will be allowed in the seats closest to the bus driver.
 Masks are not yet required on the school bus.

 - Mask wearing is now mandated indoors at primary school for children Year 4 and up and for staff teaching those children.
 We will have regular outdoor mask break times.
 Masks are available at the school office if required.

 Important information for parents

 - Parents are requested to stay outside the school gates when dropping off or collecting students to ease congestion and queues at these busy times.
-Parents and visitors who are authorised to come onto the school site will be required to register their visit at the school office on arrival in order to meet our contact tracing requirements at Alert Level 2.
+Parents and visitors who are authorised to come onto the school site will be required to register their visit at the school office on arrival in order to meet our contact tracing requirements at Red.
 Spacing of two metres and mask wearing is required for adult queues at the school office.

 - New Entrant students who have started this term, may be dropped off at their classroom by their parents as long as they have registered their arrival and used the hand sanitiser at the school office (prior to visiting the classroom).

 - Parents may arrange an early pick-up time by contacting the school office.